What is an vaccine passport?

 Governments and businesses could make use of them to restrict people from going to work, or boarding planes, trains, buses or other forms of transportation if they did not have one.
 There are many other restrictions they could be used for including but not limited to buying insurance policies, entering stores or restaurants, attending sport events/activities or nightclubs or any public social activity.

-The rationale for mandating immunity passports would be that anyone not having one could be Covid-19 positive and infect others around them.
+The rationale for mandating vaccine passports would be that anyone not having one could be Covid-19 positive and infect others around them.

-The reality is that after a year and a half, if we believe the official Covid-19 death figures, the virus has killed less people than are claimed in the same time by pneumonia!
+The reality is that after three years (if we believe the official Covid-19 death figures) the virus has killed the same number of people who die from pneumonia!
+Approximately 2 million people each year.

 The W.H.O. and C.D.C. started the myth and government leaders around the world and the mainstream media have all jumped on the same bandwagon to perpetuate it.
 They have all done an excellent job of instilling fear and anxiety in the public, pumping them 24/7 with non-stop news stories about soaring Covid-19 case numbers and deaths.